ARMmbed/BLEIntros/Docs/AdvSamples/LEDReadWrite.md

 		(uint8_t *)uuid16_list, sizeof(uuid16_list));
 ```

 Adding the LED service UUID to the advertising payload is purely optional.
-Having it is good practice, however, since it gives an early and cheap indication to interested client apps regarding the capabilities of the mbed application.
+But having it is good practice, since it gives interested client apps an early and cheap indication of the mbed application's capabilities.

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">
 **Note:** interpreting non-standard UUID has limited use, and may only work with custom phone apps.